JakeHamacher/Fun-Time-Tools/README.md

 - **Port Manager**: A GUI tool to monitor and manage open network ports on Windows systems.
 - **Not So Secure Shell**: Attempts to gain access to an SSH server using a list of usernames and passwords.
 - **File Fuzzer**: Encryption and decryption tool with a graphical user interface.
+- **CTF MultiTool**: A comprehensive vulnerability assessment tool that combines various security testing tools such as OWASP ZAP, testssl.sh, sqlmap, nmap, nikto, and Nuclei.

 ## Features

 ### Metadata Extractor Tool

-- **Images**: Extract metadata from JPEG images (EXIF data like camera model, date taken, etc.).
+- Images: Extract metadata from JPEG images (EXIF data like camera model, date taken, etc.).
-- **PDFs**: Extract metadata such as author, title, producer, and subject.
+- PDFs: Extract metadata such as author, title, producer, and subject.
-- **Text Files**: Extract metadata like word count, line count, and file encoding.
+- Text Files: Extract metadata like word count, line count, and file encoding.
 - Returns metadata in a structured CSV format.

 ### IP Geolocation Tool